STELFONTA

 For non-surgical removal of mast cell tumors (MCT)

-STELFONTA is a non-surgical treatment that destroys 87% of mast cell tumors with 1 or 2 injections,1 2 so your dog can return to their usual self as soon as possible.
+STELFONTA destroys 87% of mast cell tumors with 1 or 2 injections,1 2 so your dog can return to their usual self as soon as possible.
+However, not all dogs or tumors are suited to STELFONTA.

 Stelfonta Discussion Guide thumbnail